 Think back to the time you first learnt how to drive.
 Before driving lessons, I had no idea what driving a car entails.
 While learning, I became Consciously Incompetence – for example, I discovered that parallel parking is tough, almost impossible.

 After getting my license, each drive is an exciting adventure, I am confident, but driving still requires a lot of concentration, especially when merging lanes or approaching a major junction.
 It takes a while but eventually driving became second nature and I can now chat and sing along to music simultaneously while driving safely.

 It can be driving, learning how to bowl or picking up the guitar.
 It can even be investing in the financial markets.

 Investing is a Skill

 The issue with the majority of retail investors is that they remain stuck in the Unconscious Incompetence phase.
 They never outgrow it.
-Many think that putting money into a stock, a commodity, a property or even an alternative investment makes them an ‘investor’.
+Many think that putting money into a stock, a commodity, a property or even an alternative investment like bitcoins makes them an ‘investor’.
 They make little effort to find out more, to read more and to learn more.
 Many eschew skill and pray for luck.

 Investing is a skill.
 It can be learned.
 Or rather, it has to be learnt.

 As with all skills and games, there are rules and regulations to comply with.
 There are techniques and strategies to follow.

 So J, by stating what you do not know, you are already way past that Unconscious Incompetence stage.
 You are conscious and fully aware of what you do not know.